chijioke-ibekwe/raven/README.md

     ```
    - The `default` array allows you to configure your default service providers for your notification channels.
 Options
      are `sendgrid` and `ses` for email, and `vonage` or `twilio` for SMS.
    - The `providers` array is where you supply the credentials for the service provider you choose.
-When using `ses`, you
+When using `ses`,
-     can provide the email template in 2 ways.
-     - First is by hosting your email template on `sendgrid`.
-If this is your preferred option, the `templates_source` should be
-       set as `sendgrid`.
-NB: For this to work, you need to also provide your credentials for the `sendgrid` provider.
-     - Second option is by storing your email templates on the file system as `.html` templates.
-The `templates_source` in
+     email templates are stored on the filesystem as `.html` files.
+The `email_subject` field must be provided in the
-       this case should be set as `filesystem` and the directory of the templates should be provided on the `templates_directory` under `customizations`.
-When using this option, the `email_subject` field must be provided in the notification context, and the `email_template_filename` must point to a valid `.html` file in the `email` subdirectory of your templates directory.
+     notification context, and `email_template_filename` must point to a valid `.html` file in the `email` subdirectory
+     of your templates directory.
    - The `customizations` array allows you to customize your email parameters, queue settings, and templates directory.
      - `queue_name` — sets the default queue name for all Raven notifications.
 The Laravel default queue is used if not provided.
      - `queue_connection` — sets the default queue connection for all Raven notifications.
 The Laravel default connection is used if not provided.
      - These global queue settings act as fallbacks.
 Per-channel queue routing can be configured on individual notification contexts (see step 4).
      - The default templates directory is a directory called `templates` in the resources path
-     - The templates directory set, will contain three directories within: `email` (relevant only if your template source is `filesystem` and provider is `ses`), `sms`, and `in_app`.
+     - The templates directory set, will contain three directories within: `email` (relevant when using the `ses` email provider), `sms`, and `in_app`.
      - The `email` directory will contain the `.html` templates for your emails.
      - The `sms` directory will contain the `.txt` files with the contents of your sms notifications.
      - The `in_app` directory will contain `.json` files whose contents will be saved on the data column of the database notifications table.